EdDataScienceEES/tutorial-Kirstb-04/index.md

 [the title of your link](the link address)
 ```

-To get the link address hover over the link symbol next to you heading, right click and select **Copy Link Address**, then copy this into the above code.
+To get the link address hover over the link symbol next to the heading, right click and select **Copy Link Address**, then copy this into the above code.

 <img height= "400" alt="Screenshot 2024-11-23 174945" src="https://github.com/user-attachments/assets/5d4a8000-749e-423d-b7a7-300000845088">